Election-Tech-Initiative/electionguard/docs/index.md

 [Contribute to the project]: https://github.com/microsoft/electionguard/blob/main/CONTRIBUTING.md

-We welcome discussions on our [discussions page](https://github.com/microsoft/electionguard/discussions), feel free to check in and ask your questions regarding the specifications there.
+We welcome discussions on our [discussions page](https://github.com/microsoft/electionguard/discussions), feel free to check in and ask your questions and drop your suggestions regarding the specifications over there.

 ## Questions